How to Take the Famous Mount Cook Road Photo

 As you drive out of Mount Cook Village (leaving from the village out of the national park) you will pass the airport on your left.
 Keep heading towards Lake Pukaki for another few minutes and you will begin to see Mount Cook’s peak pear out from its base as you drive further away.

 It’s on this stretch of road that you get the perfect angle of Mount Cook and also a good view to see if cars are coming (that’s kind of important).
-Below are a few screenshots of the location on Maps.me.
-The red markers mark the road this photo is taken from.
+Below are a few screenshots of the location on Maps.me (one of my favorite apps for travel.)
+The red markers show where this photo is taken from.
 In my opinion, taking the photo from the last stream is the best spot.

 Check out some awesome tours in and around Mount Cook